-Three ingredients in a traditional Mexican Christmas punch are guava and sugar cane (comparatively easy to find fresh in New York) and tejocotes (not).
-The crabapple-size tejocote, also called the Mexican hawthorn, has firm-textured, juiceless flesh surrounding three to five seeds.
+Three ingredients in a traditional Mexican Christmas punch are guava and sugar cane (relatively easy to find fresh in New York) and tejocotes (not).
+The crabapple-size tejocote (Tay-ho-Co-tay), also called the Mexican hawthorn, has firm-textured, juiceless flesh surrounding three to five seeds.
 The aroma hints at a sweetness that I never did taste; "sour plum" comes closer to the mark.
 They can be eaten out of hand, the proprietor counseled, but I understand why they're more often found in a well-sugared fruit punch.

-Fresh tejocotes ($10 per pound, for 16-20) will disappear from New York by January, the proprietor added; Atlixco and other Mexican grocers do sell jarred tejocotes, in syrup.
+Fresh tejocotes will disappear from New York by January, the proprietor added.
+Atlixco and other Mexican grocers do sell jarred tejocotes in syrup.

 Atlixco Deli Grocery